Middle East and Africa

 (c) If our engagement relates to an external audit engagement and is terminated:

-(i) the statutory provisions of Section 140 of the Companies Act 2013 apply; and
+i) the statutory provisions of Section 329 of the Corporations Act apply; and

 (e) We may immediately terminate the Contract, by providing notice in writing, if our provision of Services to you will result or has resulted in us ceasing to be independent in relation to an audit client.
 You will immediately pay on request the fees due for all of the Services provided up to the date of termination.